heritovo/heritovo/README.md

-- 👋 Hi, I’m @heritovo
+- 👋 Hi, I’m @heritovo.
+I am from Maryland!
 - 👀 I’m interested in coding, music, gaming...
 - 🌱 I’m currently learning front-end web development
 - 💞️ I’m looking to collaborate on future projects to make the internet a better place.